PHP-CPG/.github/profile/README.md

 ### [Plotter](https://github.com/PHP-CPG/plotter)

-This is a useful utility that allows you to visualize a given CPG (slice) using dot files and a corresponding converter.
+This useful utility allows you to visualize a given CPG (slice) using dot files and a corresponding converter.

 ## Create a Basic Large-Scale CPG Converter